jbeaven/sap-api-docs/operator-4.md

 *   for parameter i_sid:
 *   a simple ABAP primitive of type /BLCK/OP4_STRING data gvs_sid type /BLCK/OP4_STRING.
 *   for parameter i_offset:
 *   a simple ABAP primitive of type /BLCK/OP4_INT data gvi_offset type /BLCK/OP4_INT.
 *   for parameter i_limit:
 *   a simple ABAP primitive of type /BLCK/OP4_INT data gvi_limit type /BLCK/OP4_INT.
 *   for parameter i_sort:
 *   a simple ABAP primitive of type /BLCK/OP4_STRING data gvs_sort type /BLCK/OP4_STRING.
 *   for parameter i_input_document:
 *   a simple ABAP primitive of type /BLCK/OP4_STRING data gvs_input_document type /BLCK/OP4_STRING.
 *   for parameter i_embed:
 *   a simple ABAP primitive of type /BLCK/OP4_STRING data gvs_embed type /BLCK/OP4_STRING.
 *   for parameter i_inline_count:
 *   a simple ABAP primitive of type /BLCK/OP4_BOOL data gv_inline_count type /BLCK/OP4_BOOL.
-*   when the the result of the call is HTTP200 we expect type /BLCK/OP4_TASK_TT data gr_http200 type /BLCK/OP4_TASK_TT.
+*   when the result of the call is HTTP200 we expect type /BLCK/OP4_TASK_TT data gr_http200 type /BLCK/OP4_TASK_TT.
-*   when the the result of the call is HTTP401 we expect type /BLCK/OP4_ERROR data gr_http401 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP401 we expect type /BLCK/OP4_ERROR data gr_http401 type /BLCK/OP4_ERROR.
-*   when the the result of the call is HTTP403 we expect type /BLCK/OP4_ERROR data gr_http403 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP403 we expect type /BLCK/OP4_ERROR data gr_http403 type /BLCK/OP4_ERROR.
-*   when the the result of the call is HTTP404 we expect type /BLCK/OP4_ERROR data gr_http404 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP404 we expect type /BLCK/OP4_ERROR data gr_http404 type /BLCK/OP4_ERROR.
-*   when the the result of the call is HTTP500 we expect type /BLCK/OP4_ERROR data gr_http500 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP500 we expect type /BLCK/OP4_ERROR data gr_http500 type /BLCK/OP4_ERROR.
-*   when the the result of the call is HTTP0 we expect type /BLCK/OP4_ERROR data gr_http0 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP0 we expect type /BLCK/OP4_ERROR data gr_http0 type /BLCK/OP4_ERROR.

 *** set data according to requirements of the API call